davidjohnstone/alt/README.md

 ### Client side

 This was originally intended to be a complete feed reader system, so the JavaScript was structured to work well with the backend I was developing.
 However, the NewsBlur API is conceptually different which means the code isn't nearly as beautiful as it could be — NewsBlur API support mostly been shoehorned onto the structure that was already there.
-Add to that a "just get it working" attitude, and you get what we have today.
+Add to that a "just get it working" attitude, and you get what we have today (although that might make it sound worse than it actually is).

 At a high level, this is what happens when you load the page: